 A Volkswagen extended warranty covers the cost of repairs after mechanical breakdowns for up to 10 years or 150,000 miles, whichever comes first.
-Volkswagen offers three extended warranty plans with varying coverage terms: Silver, Gold, and Platinum.
+The company offers three protection plans through the Volkswagen Drive Easy program: Powertrain, Gold, and Platinum.

 |Volkswagen Maximum Coverage Terms||10 years/150,000 miles||10 years/150,000 miles||10 years/150,000 miles|